 We all hear stories of bidding wars on houses.
 In some markets, houses sell for above asking price consistently.
-If you do a little online research, you may find a lot of advice like waive inspections and get your family members involved so you can pay in all cash.
-All these factors could be necessary to win a competitive house in some markets, but how about Harrisonburg and Rockingham.
+If you do a little online research, you may find a lot of advice like waiving inspections or getting your family members involved so you can pay in all cash.
+All these factors could be necessary to win a competitive house in some markets, but how about Harrisonburg and Rockingham?
 Let's break down the different factors.

 Is Cash King?

 Here is why people say cash is king.
 If you pay for a house in cash, you don't need to follow the bank's guidelines to buy a house.
 In really hot markets, houses sell for more than asking price and the appraisals can't keep up to the market demand.
 So, by offering a seller a deal in cash (with no appraisal contingency added), the sellers know that you will be able to buy the house at what you are offering.